jessmitch42/example-docs-docusaurus/docs/endpoints/create-an-ad-creative.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

 # Create an ad creative

 ### POST `https://api.adcreative.com/v1/ad-creative`

-A new ad creative can be created with `POST` request to this endpoint.
+Create a new ad creative with a `POST` request to this endpoint.

-> To create multiple ad creatives with a single request, see the [Create bulk ad creatives](./create-bulk-ad-creatives) endpoint.
+> 💡 To create multiple ad creatives with a single request, see the [Create bulk ad creatives](./create-bulk-ad-creatives) endpoint.

 ## Requests

-`POST` requests must include an [ad creative object](/docs/intro#ad-creative-object) that specifies the details of the ad creative being created.

 ### Body parameters

-The body parameters for this `POST` request match the ad creative object, as defined in the [introduction](/docs/intro#ad-creative-object) to these docs.
+The body parameters for this `POST` request must include the customizable fields of an [ad creative object](/docs/intro#ad-creative-object).

 | Param             | Type                                               | Required | Example                                                                       |
 | ----------------- | -------------------------------------------------- | -------- | ----------------------------------------------------------------------------- |